FRBNY-DSGE/DSGE.jl/docs/src/running_existing_model.md

 Utility functions are provided to create paths to input/output files.
 These should be used for best results.

 - `inpath`: Return path to directory/file for *input data*, input conditional data, and user-provided sample files, respectively.
+Try `inpath(m, "data")`, a helpful call that displays the containing directory of input data files.
 See `?inpath` for more details.
-    - Try `inpath(m, "data")`, a helpful call that displays the containing directory of input data files.
 - `rawpath`: Return path to directory/file for a given output type for *raw model output*.
     See `?rawpath` for more details.
 - `workpath`: Return path to directory/file for a given output type for *transformed* or